zeeeffchow/SG-Resale-HDB-Price-Prediction/README.md

 ## 🚧 Future Improvements

-This project is already functional, but there are several meaningful enhancements we plan to explore:
+This project is already functional, but there are several meaningful enhancements we can explore:

 ### 🔍 1.
 Explainable AI (XAI)
 - Integrate **SHAP** or **LIME** to visualize feature importance on a per-prediction basis